 Fugitive dust regulations are applicable to outdoor fugitive dust sources.
-Operations, including construction operations, must control fugitive dust emissions in accordance with SJVAPCD

-Regulation VIII (SJVAPCD 2004a).
+Operations, including construction operations, must control fugitive dust emissions in accordance with SJVAPCD Regulation VIII (SJVAPCD 2004a).
 According to Rule 8011, the SJVAPCD requires the implementation of control measures for fugitive dust emission sources.
 The project would also implement the mandatory control measures listed on pages 77 and 78 of the Guide for Assessing and Mitigating Air Quality Impacts (GAMAQI) (SJVAPCD 2015a) to reduce fugitive dust emissions.
 These measures are not considered mitigation measures because they are required by the regulation.

-Many of the control measures required by the SJVAPCD are the same as or similar to the control measures listed in the Final Program Environmental Impact Report/Environmental Impact Statement (EIR/EIS) for the Proposed California High-Speed Train System (Statewide Program EIR/EIS) (Authority and FRA 2005).
+Many of the control measures required by the SJVAPCD are the same as or similar to the control measures listed in the Statewide Program Environmental Impact Report (EIR)/EIS (Authority and FRA 2005).
 The SJVAPCD Rule 8011 requirements are listed below: